zestia/ember-select-box/README.md

 #### `@onClear`

+Optional.
 Fired when text is cleared completely

 #### `@onDelete`

+Optional.
 Fired when there is no text present, but backspace is pressed.

 ## `SelectedOption`